 Rep. Hagedorn voted against S.J.Res.
 36, S. J. Res.
 37, and S. J. Res.
 38. Each of these resolutions expressed disapproval of the proposed export of certain defense articles and services to a number of countries, including Saudi Arabia and the United Arab Emirates.
 The resolutions passed both House and Senate, but were later over-ridden by the President. – July 17, 2019

 Voted against H.Amdt.
 524 to H.R.
 2500: To prohibit support to and participation in the Saudi-led coalitions military operations against the Houthis in Yemen. – 07/2019

 Rep. Hagedorn voted NAY on S.J.
 Res.
 7, a joint resolution to direct the removal of US Armed Forces from hostilities in the Republic of Yemen that have not been authorized by Congress.
-[Bill passed the House 247-175.] – April 4, 2019 (votesmart.org)
+[Bill passed the House 247-175 and had previously passed the Senate, but was vetoed by the president.] – April 4, 2019 (votesmart.org)

 Rep. Hagedorn voted NAY on H.J.
 Res.
 37, a resolution directing the removal of US Armed Forces from hostilities in the Republic of Yemen that have not been authorized by Congress.
 [Bill passed the House 248-177.] – Feb.
 13, 2019 (votesmart.org)